algorithmic-music-exploration/amen/README.md

 After installation is finished, run `python amen/examples/reverse.py amen/examples/audio/amen./wav`.
 Play the resulting `reversed.wav` file, and you're on your way!

-# Platforms
-Amen is developed on Ubuntu 14.04 and higher.
-OS X is probably workable.
-Windows users should install Ubuntu.

 # Contributing
 Welcome aboard!
 Please see CONTRIBUTING.md, or open an issue if things don't work right.